-Once you have completed the Supersets/Tri-sets, you can choose to go straight to a Cool Down or finish off the workout with two quick burnout exercises.
+Once you have completed the Supersets/Tri-sets, you can choose to go straight to a Cool Down, or finish off the workout with two quick burnout exercises.
 As its name suggests, these exercises are designed to help you feel the burn at the end of your resistance workout!
-Burnouts are only available from Week 5 onwards.
+Burnouts are only available from Week 5, onwards.

 Cool Down (5 minutes) — Optional

-In Cool Down, you will be taken through a series of stretches to help kickstart the post-workout recovery process.
+You will be taken through a series of stretches to help kickstart the post-workout recovery process.